Iggosav/manual_testing_portofolio/Final Project/README.md

 #### 1.1.3 Exit criteria defined
 * All tests from the plan have been completed.
+* Number of unresolved bugs is insignificant or they have low priority
 * All bugs were identified, documented, and resolved if was possible.
 * Created and reviewed test reports and documentation.
 * Business documentation was covered and met.